brookshelley/brookshelley.github.com/content/books.md

 ## 2020: 34 books {#2020}

+**Infomacracy** — Malka Older

+A very good re-read.
+In the lead up to the election, this feels appropriate.

+**Buddhism for Beginners**

+A pretty solid introduction formatted as an extended Q&A that covers most ground related to how Buddhist teachings apply to our present time.
+I think I prefer the other book I read recently, but it was nice to have clarity on a few things I’d heard in teachings at sanghas.

 **Because Internet: Gretchen McCulloch**

 A delightful linguistic investigation into the history and present of internet culture, memes, and language.
 This felt somewhat similar to Lurking insofar as they cover a bit of the same territory, but I think this deeper dive into the language and communication styles that came from Old Internet People is a nice companion to that book.
 If you're online in any capacity, this is something important to read.